CampaignMorph

 Gradient Types

 Colors transition in a straight line at any angle.
-Used for backgrounds, buttons, and text fills.
-The most common gradient type.
+The most common type, perfect for backgrounds and buttons.

-Colors radiate from a center point outward in a circle or ellipse.
+Colors radiate from a center point outward.
 Great for spotlight effects, glowing buttons, and circular elements.

 Colors rotate around a center point like a color wheel.
 Useful for pie charts, loading spinners, and artistic backgrounds.